treehouses/treehouses.github.io/pages/blog/list.md

 [Setting up Pihole on boot drive for Raspberry Pi](20190717-pihole.md) on July 17, 2019 by liew211 `(Block ads with a Raspberry Pi)`

-[Experience with developing Treehouses CLI for OLE as a virtual intern](20180815-CLIVIexp.md) on August 15, 2018 by rhuturajm `(Virtual Intern Journal)`
+[Experience with developing treehouses CLI for OLE as a virtual intern](20180815-CLIVIexp.md) on August 15, 2018 by rhuturajm `(Virtual Intern Journal)`

 [treehouses.io in MoodleMoot Philippines 2018](20180505-moodlemootph18.md) on May 5, 2018 by empeje `(Learning Management System by treehouses)`